 clicked to see product detail page

-This click is associated with product (a business entity), but not a specific instance of it.
+(a business entity), but not a specific instance of it.
 If we wanted to see which products have more clicks, we can’t.
 However, at least we know that users click on product detail links.

 refunded product

-This refund is associated with a specific product instance (SKU 4353).
+instance (SKU 4353).
 We can compare refunds between products but not between categories, brands or products with different price points.

 added product to basket

-This interaction is also associated with a specific product instance (SKU 4353) as well as its entire attribute set.
+instance (SKU 4353) as well as its entire attribute set.
 It has the full richness of detail to feature in any slicing and dicing of data we may need to do.

 landed on product detail page

 Same as above.
 These last two interactions enable comprehensive product-level comparison (the cornerstone of good analysis).
-They not only link the interaction to product as a business entity, but to a specific instance of that entity (SKU 4353 and 9474) and to their full attribute set.
+They not only link the interaction to

 You’d be wrong to think this only affects analysts who do event-level analysis.
 The way Google Analytics processes data relies on this kind of model.
 Unless you pass the SKU or price of a product at the moment of interaction, how will it know to aggregate it into the reports? (data import is far from ideal, more on that later).

-In the next post I’ll explore the concepts of entity and interaction dictionaries and begin to get into the nitty gritty of putting this approach into practice.
+dictionaries and begin to get into the nitty gritty of putting this approach into practice.

 Thoughts?
 Please let me know in the comments.